Clinton Health Access Initiative (CHAI) – South Africa

 Over the last several decades, South Africa’s Department of Health (DOH) has made significant progress to achieving the UNAIDS 90-90-90 (90% of all people living with HIV will know their HIV status, 90% of people with diagnosed HIV infection will receive sustained ART and 90% of all people receiving ART are virally suppressed) for the paediatric and adolescent populations.
 However, gaps still exist.
 Due to South Africa’s high disease burden, South Africa falls short and does not meet the 90-90-90 targets.
 To address these challenges, CHAI South Africa’s (CHAI SA) team is supporting the DOH, at national and provincial levels to implement a broad range of activities across the 90-90-90 matrix, including assessing and costing proven and/or new innovative intervention strategies focused on identification, establishing strong linkage systems, improving paediatric retention/viral suppression and building an investment case for scale and sustainability.
 This work will be done through the provision of technical assistance to support the development and deployment of strategic interventions and operational plans, resource optimization in the short and long term and galvanizing key stakeholder coordination.

-The Associate will be based in Pretoria, South Africa and report to the to the relevant Program Manager.
+The Manager will be based in Pretoria, South Africa and report to CHAI South Africa’s leadership team.

 Key responsibilities include, but are not limited to, the following:

-- Support NDoH in all aspects of strategy, costing, planning and implementation, ensuring CHAI’s ongoing alignment with the DoH strategic goals and priorities;
+- Support DOH in all aspects of strategy, costing, planning and implementation, ensuring CHAI’s ongoing alignment with the DOH strategic goals and priorities;

 Qualifications and Requirements:

 - Advanced degree in a related field such as health economics, public health, financial management, business preferred;